Mikul958/cpp-assignments/CSCE311/proj3/README.md

-# Program 2 - UNIX Domain Socket Client/Server
+# Program 3 - Client/Server with Shared Memory

 **server.cc / server.h:**
 Provides functionality for the server, including the ability to read in messages from the client and respond accordingly, as well as read in specified lines from a text file.
 Also serves as the entry point for the server.